Jace Peterson: Minor leagues

+Major leagues

 Peterson was called up to the Majors for the first time from Double-A on April 25, 2014, when Chase Headley strained his calf.
 He made seven starts at third base before being optioned to Triple-A. He was recalled on June 4 and took over at second base when Jedd Gyorko was placed on the disabled list with plantar fasciitis on June 6.
 Peterson made ten starts at second before the Padres claimed Irving Falú off waivers and returned Peterson to Triple-A. He had two other brief stints with the Padres in 2014, but was not part of the September roster expansion.
-For the season, he went 6 for 53 at the plate.
+For the season, he went 6 for 53 at the plate, batting .113/.161/.113 in 53 at bats without any home runs or RBIs.

 Peterson was one of seven Padres selected to play in the Arizona Fall League, where Bud Black expressed a desire for Peterson to get some experience in the outfield.

 Atlanta Braves

 On December 19, 2014, the Padres traded Peterson, Max Fried, Dustin Peterson, and Mallex Smith to the Atlanta Braves in exchange for Justin Upton and Aaron Northcraft.
 Peterson was invited to spring training and made Braves' Opening Day roster.
 On May 16, 2015, Peterson came to bat in the top of the second inning against the Miami Marlins with the bases loaded, and hit his first career home run, a grand slam, off Marlins pitcher Mat Latos.
-The Braves went on to win, 5-3.
-Peterson ended the season with a .239 batting average, .314 on base percentage, and .335 slugging percentage.
+The Braves went on to win, 5–3.
+Peterson ended the season with a .239 batting average, .314 on base percentage, and .335 slugging percentage in 528 at bats, and was second in the NL with nine errors at second base.

 He was again named the Braves' primary second baseman at the start of the 2016 season, but struggled through April and lost playing time before being optioned to the Gwinnett Braves on May 2.
 On June 10, Peterson was recalled to the majors, after the trade of Kelly Johnson.
 Once he returned, Peterson improved his hitting and became a utility player, mainly sharing time at second base with Gordon Beckham.
-He remained a utility player through the end of 2016 and the entirety of 2017.
+He remained a utility player through the end of 2016.
+He was also a utility player in 2017, in which he batted .215/.318/.317 with 2 home runs in 186 at bats.

 New York Yankees

-On January 5, 2018, Peterson signed a minor league contract with the Yankees with an invitation to spring training.
-He was promoted to the major leagues on April 7, and played 3 games with the Yankees before returning to the minors on April 13, where he refused assignment and became a free agent.
+On January 5, 2018, Peterson signed a minor league contract with the New York Yankees that included an invitation to spring training.
+He was promoted to the major leagues on April 7, and played three games with the Yankees before returning to the minors on April 13, where he refused assignment and became a free agent.
 He re-signed with the Yankees on April 16 and ultimately was designated for assignment again on April 22.